About you

 * Maintain basic filing systems and support record‐keeping.

-* Answering phones, directing calls, greeting guests, managing admin inbox, PO Box collection & distribution.
+* Answer phones, direct calls, greet guests, manage admin inbox, PO Box collection & distribution.

 * Complete regular weekly tasks.

-* Provide executive assistance and administration support to the Regional Director and Senior Administrative and Operations Officer & Director – Top End.
+* Provide executive assistance and administrative support to the Regional Director and Senior Administrative and Operations Officer & Director – Top End.

 * Provide event support alongside the team including washing of camping equipment, bedding and towels.

-* Support with travel and accommodation for Top End staff/visitors including camps, arranging/cleaning and storing of gear, food, satellite phones and that vehicles are checked.
+* Support with travel and accommodation for Top End staff/visitors including camps, arranging/cleaning and storing of gear, food, satellite phones and ensuring vehicles are checked.

 * Contribute to the creation of systems and processes to improve business practices.

-* Maintain a clean and organised workspace, ensuring common areas are well-maintained and clean including daily housekeeping i.e. restock toilet paper/paper towels, wipe surfaces, wash/put dishes away, leaf blow or sweep, bins out, washing machine emptied and hung/folded.
+* Maintain a clean and organised workspace, ensuring common areas are well‐maintained and clean including daily housekeeping such as restocking toilet paper/paper towels, wiping surfaces, washing/putting dishes away, leaf blowing or sweeping, bins out, washing machine emptied and hung/folded.

 * Be a positive, innovative and active member of the Children's Ground team that contributes to a strong, connected, respectful and supportive organisation.